nicklpeterson/wordpress-local/README.md

 #### Set Up Wordpress

-Navigate to `localhost:8000` or your configured port and set up the wordpress site.
-Congrats you know have a wordpress dev backend.
+Navigate to `127.0.0.3:80` or your configured port and set up the wordpress site.
+Congrats you now have a wordpress dev backend!

 #### Tear Down Containers (keep database)